 Earl R. Wilson: A Legacy of Hope

-The Wilson Research Foundation, a 501(c)(3) nonprofit organization that supports MRC, was established in 1989 with a generous gift from the H.F.
-McCarty Jr. Family.
-Mr. McCarty asked that the Foundation be named to honor Earl and his wife, Martha.
+The Wilson Research Foundation, is a 501(c)(3) nonprofit org established in 1989 with a generous gift from the H.F.
+McCarty Jr. Family. the Foundation is the rehab center's fundraising arm, and Mr. McCarty asked that it be named to honor the legacy of Earl and his wife Martha Lyles Wilson.

 Earl knew firsthand how families are affected by a loved one’s disabling injury or illness.
 His own father suffered a stroke at a young age, and his struggles opened Earl's eyes to the appalling lack of rehabilitation services in Mississippi at that time.
 As he traveled the state as a businessman, Earl saw his family’s predicament repeated everywhere, victims of devastating stroke, brain and spinal cord injuries languishing at home who could benefit from intensive rehab or assistive technology.
 This nurtured a vision that became a guiding force for his philanthropy and service.

 To Learn More About Earl R. Wilson: